ANQIFENG/RATNUS/README.md

 - For diffusion images, we primarily use TORTOISE and custom scripts to process and calculate scalar maps.

 ### sMRI Processing Pipeline
-We have packaged the entire pipeline into the [[Singularity Container](https://github.com/ANQIFENG/RATNUS?tab=readme-ov-file#multimodal-mri-calculation)].
+We have packaged the entire pipeline into the [Singularity Container](https://github.com/ANQIFENG/RATNUS?tab=readme-ov-file#multimodal-mri-calculation).

 The pipeline contains the following steps in sequence:
 - HD-BET Brain Extraction